 Trauma can be defined as a deeply disturbing or distressing event.
 The results of a traumatic event can affect an individual’s physical, emotional or psychological wellbeing.
 A person who has suffered serious trauma is at greater risk for depression, anxiety, substance abuse, and even suicide.
-To overcome the long-term effects of trauma, people often require a trauma therapy program at a trauma treatment center, consisting of specialized medical, psychological and psychiatric care.
+To overcome the long-term effects of trauma, people often require a trauma therapy program at a trauma treatment center, consisting of specialized medical, psychological, and psychiatric care.
+To learn about the treatment options available for trauma, please contact Serenity House Detox & Recovery Houston today at 866.516.8356.

 How Trauma Affects the Mind and Body